|

 It is known that

-associated with painful hearing – if a child is hyper-sensitive in one
+associated with painful hearing.
+If a person is hypersensitive in one

-sensory domains, since it is the processing organ not the sense - organ
+sensory domains, since it is the processing organ not the sensory organ

 that is operating defectively.